skyflowapi/skyflow-js/README.md

       altText: "This is an altText",
     });
     // Step 3.
+    // Note: for composable File Elements, `.mount()` is called on the container,
-    fileElement.mount("#renderFile"); // Assumes there is a placeholder div with id=renderFile on the page
+    // not on the element returned by `.create()`. container.mount("#renderFile"); // Assumes there is a placeholder div with id=renderFile on the page

     const renderButton = document.getElementById("renderFiles"); // button to call render file